ofiwg/libfabric/man/fi_getinfo.3.md

   flag requires that FI_REMOTE_READ and/or FI_REMOTE_WRITE be enabled on
   the endpoint.

+*FI_SHARED_AV*
+: Requests or indicates support for address vectors which may be shared among multiple processes.

 *FI_TRIGGER*
 : Indicates that the endpoint should support triggered operations.
   Endpoints support this capability must meet the usage model as